NEURO-OPHTHALMOLOGY FACULTY

 215-349-8460

-Dr. Kruszewski is a Penn Medicine Clinician who joined the faculty in 2022 after completing his neurology residency and neuro-ophthalmology fellowship at the University of Pennsylvania.
-He sees adult neuro-ophthalmology patients at the Hospital of the University of Pennsylvania and general neurology patients at Pennsylvania Hospital.
+Dr. Kruszewski is an Assistant Professor of Clinical Neurology who joined the faculty in 2022 after completing his neurology residency and neuro-ophthalmology fellowship at the University of Pennsylvania.
+He sees adult neuro-ophthalmology patients at the Hospital of the University of Pennsylvania and Pennsylvania Hospital.
+He serves as the director of the medical student neuro-ophthalmology elective at the Perelman School of Medicine and is actively involved in medical student, resident, and fellow education.
 His clinical and research interests include neuro-ophthalmologic manifestations of neuro-immunologic and autoimmune disorders.